Crystal

 the National Polar-orbiting Operational Environmental

-Satellite System (NPOESS) Preparatory Project (NPP) working on the Albedo and
+Satellite System (NPOESS) Preparatory Project (NPP) sensors (NPP is the

 interests include the modeling of reflectances and albedo from anisotropic surfaces

-and the use of remote sensing data to reconstruct the bi-directional reflectance
+and the use of remote sensing data to reconstruct and monitor the bi-directional reflectance

-characteristics of land surfaces.
+land surface change.
 Previously, in her role as a DOD research

 meteorologist, she focused on the use of remote sensing in automated cloud analyses,